-The uncertainties associated with mobile banking security have many smartphone users hesitant to convert to mobile banking.
-Skeptics believe that its predecessor — online banking on a PC — actually provides a more secure banking experience, while mobile banking advocates claim that mobile banking risks are minimal at best.
+The uncertainties associated with mobile banking security were rated as the second reason Americans are hesitant to convert to mobile banking, with 49 percent of those who don’t bank on their phones blaming mobile security.
+Some skeptics even believe that its predecessor — online banking on a PC — actually provides a more secure banking experience, while mobile banking advocates claim that mobile banking risks are minimal at best.

 Ultimately, the question may simply be misplaced — instead of targeting mobile banking risks as a point of contention against using the service, smartphone users can eliminate the anxiety surrounding mobile banking by executing a few identity theft best practices.

 Like anything else that is a relatively new trend in an industry, the mobile banking process has the nation divided.
 With more and more banks and credit unions going in the direction of mobile banking (not to mention the rise in popularity among online banks), it’s up consumers to determine whether their PC or iPhone is better equipped to securely initiate fund transfers, verify account balances and pay bills.

 Proponents of mobile banking express that mobile banking risks are not augmented, compared to traditional online banking on a computer.

 Robert Siciliano, McAfee Online Security Expert, is a supporter of mobile banking’s ease of use and argues that mobile banking can at times be more secure than banking on a personal computer.